aftabmd/FlexibleGauge/README.md

 # Adding To Project

-You can add MultipleGaugeAnimated as a cocoapod with 'pod MultipleGaugeAnimated' or you can add it as a resource
+You can add FlexibleGauge as a cocoapod with 'pod FlexibleGauge' or you can add it as a resource

 # Usage